 See it in action!

-We still have a few little projects to finish up around the media cabinet, but overall it’s coming together and feeling more like our home than a RV.
+We still have a few little projects to finish up around the media cabinet, but overall it’s coming together and feeling more like our home than an RV.

-pajama pants on multiple occasions since I like to sit indian style (I blame this on the fact that I’m vertically challenged and my feet don’t touch the ground).
-A lip would cover that area up, and be safer, especially if you have young ones around.
+pajama pants on multiple occasions.
+A lip would cover that area up, and be safer, especially if you have little ones around.
 Other than that, this table is super functional and we love it!

 Would you have guessed there’s a TV hidden in there?